-File d by the Registrant /X/ File d by a Party other than the Registrant / / Chec / / / / / / / / / / / / / / / / / / / k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section240.14a-11(c) or Section240.14a-12 USA EDUCATION, INC. Name of Registrant as Specified In Its Charter) Fili No f on(s) Filing Proxy Statement, if other than the Registrant) ng Fee (Check the appropriate box): ee required computed on table below per Exchange Act Rules 14a-6(i)(1) , , 0-11 (1) Title of each class of securities to which transaction applies: (2) (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) (5) Total fee paid: / / Fee paid previously with preliminary materials. // Exch the fili k box if any part of the fee is offset as provided by ange Act Rule 0-11(a)(2) and identify the filing for which offsetting fee was paid previously.
+File d by the Registrant /X/ File d by a Party other than the Registrant / / Chec /X/ / / / / / / / / / / / / / / / / / k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section240.14a-11(c) or Section240.14a-12 USA EDUCATION, INC. Name of Registrant as Specified In Its Charter) (Name of Pers Fili No f on(s) Filing Proxy Statement, if other than the Registrant) ng Fee (Check the appropriate box): ee required computed on table below per Exchange Act Rules 14a-6(i)(1) 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / / Fee paid previously with preliminary materials. / / Exch the fili k box if any part of the fee is offset as provided by ange Act Rule 0-11(a)(2) and identify the filing for which offsetting fee was paid previously.
 Identify the previous ng by registration statement number, or the Form or Schedule the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: